Updated: Mar 2

 Place all ingredients into a blender and blend till combined.
 The mixture should be the consistency of eggnog.
 If necessary, thin with milk.
 Nogada sauce is traditionally served at room temperature.

-When ready to serve: fill a chile with the meat filling and place onto rimmed plate or bowl.
+When ready to serve: fill a chile with the warm meat filling and place onto rimmed plate or bowl.
 For a cleaner look, you can put the opening face down, but both presentations are acceptable.
-Add nogada sauce around the chile.
+Add Nogada sauce around the chile.
 Garnish with parsley and pomegranate.